 Sometimes, offering an appropriate solution or call to action is essential while concluding.

-For example, if your paper discusses a problem such as a climate change, the conclusion could include a proposal for how to address this issue.
+For example, if your paper discusses a problem such as climate change, the conclusion could include a proposal for how to address this issue.

 The conclusion should end with a strong statement that leaves a lasting impression on the reader.
 It could be a powerful quote, an interesting statistic, or anything else that will stick in the reader's mind long after reading.